security-pride/GPTZoo/README.md

 GPTZoo aims to provide researchers with a comprehensive resource to study the real-world applications, performance, and potential of GPTs.
 The dataset includes:

 - **Metadata**: 21 attributes describing each GPTs instance.
-- **Instructions**: Detailed prompt instructions used to create each GPTs instance..
+- **Instructions**: Detailed prompt instructions used to create each GPTs instance.
-- **Knowledge Files**: Supporting documents and files used during the development of each GPTs instance.
+- **Knowledge files**: Supporting documents and files used during the development of each GPTs instance.
-- **Third-Party Services**: Information on external services integrated with each GPTs instance.
+- **Third-party services**: Information on external services integrated with each GPTs instance.

-Due to copyright and ethical considerations, we partially open access to the Instructions, Knowledge Files, and Third-Party Services data.
+Due to copyright and ethical considerations, we partially open access to the **instructions**, **knowledge files**, and **third-party services** data.
 If you require full access for scientific research purposes, please fill out the [Google Form]().
 We will respond as soon as possible.

 ## Getting Started